-Making a Will and ensuring that your assets are divided amongst your beneficiaries in the way best suited to your personal circumstances is very important.
+Will writing and ensuring that your assets are divided among your beneficiaries in the way best suited to your personal circumstances is very important.

 Consider reading more with our article on Probate.